Written by Stalac-Tate

 Newport State Park

 Newport State Park contains coves, beaches, second-growth forests, wetlands, and some trails to observe all these wonders.
 This state park is located in the Upper Door Peninsula of Wisconsin.
+A beautiful place to visit in Wisconsin.
 It was purchased by the state in 1966 and has tons of fossils of various sizes from the Silurian period.
 That means that these fossils are younger than the fossils in Cave of the Mounds.

 Two Creeks Buried Forest